K2GQ/k2gq.github.io/_posts/2023-11-22-echolink-support.md

 ---

-EchoLink for Android is an edition of the EchoLink software that runs on an Android smartphone or tablet.
+<strong>EchoLink for Android</strong> is an edition of the EchoLink software that runs on an Android smartphone or tablet.
 If you own one of these devices and are a validated EchoLink user, you can access the EchoLink system from nearly anywhere where WiFi or cellular networking is available.
 EchoLink for Android is available free of charge from Google Play; tap the Google Play icon on your phone and search for EchoLink.

 If you have used EchoLink before (for example, on Windows), enter the callsign and password you already have.
 Otherwise, choose and enter a password, and the app will walk you through the first part of the registration procedure.